 - 1. Extend the center-link to the steepest header angle, and position the header 150-254 mm (6-10 in.) off the ground. - 2.
-Lock the header wings.
-For instructions, refer to Locking/Unlocking Header Wings, page 73. - 3.
-Shut down the engine, and remove the key from the ignition. - 4.
+Shut down the engine, and remove the key from the ignition. - 3.
 Ensure the float lock linkage is on the down stops (washer [A] cannot be moved) at both locations.

-- 5. Before adjusting the auger to pan clearance, check the auger float position to determine how much clearance is required: - If bolt head (A) is closest to floating symbol (B), the auger is in the floating position.
+- 4. Before adjusting the auger to pan clearance, check the auger float position to determine how much clearance is required: - If bolt head (A) is closest to floating symbol (B), the auger is in the floating position.